-Services to in-school youth are limited to maximum 25 per cent of youth funding.
+Services to in-school youth are limited to a maximum of 25 per cent of youth funding.
 However, some limited service to in-school youth may be provided as funds are available, or to continue services to carryover in-school youth.

-16.Implementation of Work-Based Learning Initiatives - Provide a description of how the area will implement initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries and other business services and strategies designed to meet the needs of employers in the corresponding region in support of the business service strategy.
+5. Implementation of Work-Based Learning Initiatives - Provide a description of how the area will implement initiatives such as Incumbent Worker Training programs, On-the-Job Training programs, Customized Training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries and other business services and strategies designed to meet the needs of employers in the corresponding region in support of the business service strategy.
+If these services are not utilized, provide a description of why.

 In PY2016 the SGWDA had limited programming for business services.
 Primarily the local area worked with businesses to develop job placements for its program participants.
-With the passage of WIOA and its focus on improving services to employers and promoting workbased training the SGWDA realized it was essential to begin the process of developing more extensive business services.
+With the passage of WIOA and its focus on improving services to employers and promoting work-based training the SGWDA realized it was essential to begin the process of developing more extensive business services.
 With these things in mind, SGWDA applied for a strategic programming grant for "Delivering Business Services in Rural LWDA's".
 The area was successful and received the grant.

 Utilizing grant funding the local area hired a Business Services Coordinator who worked directly with local business as well as partners to determine the needs of businesses in the area.
 It became very apparent that there was a need for business services in the area.
 A comprehensive On-the-Job Training program has been established.
 Our ultimate goal is to continue developing long-lasting relationships with business, so that they view the WDB as a partner in meeting recruitment, hiring and training needs.
+The Business Services Coordinator will continue to explore Incumbent Worker Training and Customized Training options and will utilize these services when and if it is appropriate.